×

 How can I reduce the cost of cremation?

-With a little bit of creativity, it’s possible to minimise, or completely eliminate, a lot of the individual costs that contribute to a high overall price.
+With a little bit of creativity, it’s possible to minimise, or completely eliminate, a lot of the individual costs that contribute to a high overall price, keeping your funeral costs down.

 Instead of having a catered wake at a hotel or a local pub, why not organise something at home and ask the guests to contribute by bringing a dish or a bottle of something?
 Everyone can still come together in the aftermath of a funeral to remember their loved one, but you don’t need to stress about paying a large bill at the end.
 You can then use the money you’ve saved to organise a more special event later.